Cuprate/cuprate/storage/blockchain/README.md

 For a high-level overview, see the database section in [Cuprate's architecture book](https://architecture.cuprate.org).

-If you're looking for a lower-level database, consider using [`cuprate-database`](https://doc.cuprate.org/cuprate_database) crate that this crate is built on-top of.
+If you're looking for a database crate, consider using the lower-level [`cuprate-database`](https://doc.cuprate.org/cuprate_database) crate that this crate is built on-top of.